wp-plugins/trust-form/readme.txt

 = 1.6.0 =
 * Remove the function of CSS EDITOR.
 But you can restore this function when you write define( 'TRUST_FORM_DEFAULT_STYLE', false ); in wp-config.php,
-* Add default css by making [Aihara Chieko](http://webourgeon.com/)
+* Add default css by making [Aihara Chieko](http://webourgeon.com/) = 1.7.0 =
+* Write `[title]` of form element on From Name, From, mail body.
+Then replace submit content from the form.
+= 1.7.1 =
+* Add filter hook for validate message.
+= 1.8.0 =
+* Default css corresponding to responsive by making [Aihara Chieko](http://webourgeon.com/)
+* Add e-mail re-entering.
+* Add other setting.
+= 1.8.1 =
+* Fixd a bug that warning error on finish screen.